Civil & Environmental Engineering: Professional MS

 Is this program right for you?

-UW-Madison’s accelerated master’s in Civil & Environmental Engineering offers six curriculum paths: Construction Engineering and Management, Structural Engineering, Geological/Geotechnical Engineering, Environmental Science and Engineering, Transportation Engineering, and Water Resources Engineering.
+UW-Madison’s accelerated master’s in Civil & Environmental Engineering offers six curriculum paths: Construction Engineering and Management, Structural Engineering, Geosystems Engineering, Environmental Science and Engineering, Transportation Engineering, and Water Resources.
 Pursue your passion and gain the expertise to join top industry leaders.

 • Accelerated and course-based, so you graduate in only one year, with no thesis required